Pizzeria Mozza

 Newport Beach, CA 92663

-I usually always get the pizza that has the most meat on it, but at Mozza on this evening, I threw myself a curveball when I ordered this Egg, Bacon, Potato, Onion Pizza.
-I nicknamed this the breakfast pizza because it has all the ingredients on this which would make a great breakfast casserole.
-At first, I was a little disappointed with this, because I chose to start with the side of the pizza which did not include the hen egg on it.
-When I got into the second half of this pizza I really enjoyed it.
-The runny yolk really brought this to life, even though it was still a challenge to get everything included here in one bite.
+I usually always get the pizza with the most meat, but at Mozza this evening, I threw myself a curveball when I ordered this Egg, Bacon, Potato, and Onion Pizza.
+I nicknamed this the breakfast pizza because it has all the ingredients on it, which would make a great breakfast casserole.
+At first, I was a little disappointed because I chose to start with the side of the pizza, which did not include the hen egg on it.
+When I got into the second half of this pizza, I really enjoyed it.
+The runny yolk really brought this to life, even though getting everything included here in one bite was still a challenge.
 When I did manage to get everything in one perfect bite, this pizza was magical.
-The potatoes were fork tender, the bacon had a good smokiness going on, and the crust was good, and I'm the type of guy to leave my crust most of the time.
+The potatoes were fork tender, the bacon had a good smokiness, and the crust was good.
+I'm the type of guy who usually leaves my crust.
 My only other complaint would be that they could have included a few more onions here, but other than that, this was a great pizza.

 For more information about Pizzeria Mozza, head to their website here: http://newportbeach.pizzeriamozza.com/the-restaurant/